 - micro basil to garnish

 Take 1/3 of the pasta dough, roll out a little on bench.
 Roll through pasta roller starting at larger setting and working your way down to the lowest setting.
-Fold to width of pasta roller and repeat process four times, starting at thickest setting and working to the smallest.
+Fold to the width of pasta roller and repeat process four times, starting at the thickest setting and working to the smallest.

 For tortellini cut into 10 cm squares.
 Fill with ricotta and shape.
 Cook in salted boiling water for four minutes.

 Blend ricotta in a blender until smooth and add salt if needed.

 Put olive oil and tomatoes in a pot on medium heat.
 Once tomatoes start to soften take oﬀ the heat and add olives, basil, lemon zest.
 Add lemon juice and salt to taste.